-If you want to find out how much activity you are getting during the day, use a wearable activity monitor or a step counting device, called a pedometer.
+If you want to find out how much activity you are getting during the day, use a wearable activity monitor, a smartphone app, or a step counting device, called a pedometer.
 Once you know how many steps you average in a day, try to take more steps each day.
 Your goal for better health should be around 10,000 steps a day, or progressively more steps than you took the day before.

 There are some health risks to beginning new activity programs.
 Always check with your provider before getting started.

 People with diabetes are at increased risk of having heart problems.
 They don't always sense the warning signs of a heart attack.
 Ask your doctor if you need to be screened for heart disease, particularly if you: